 Ranging Final Phase (RFP): A phase in which the Initiator send ranging final message to the Responder(s).
 This phase is only used for DS-TWR.

-Ranging Phase (RP): A phase which may comprise RIP, RRP, and RFP.
+Ranging Phase (RP): A phase which should comprise RIP, RRP, and/or RFP.

-Measurement Report Phase (MRP): A phase in which participating ERDEVs exchange ranging measurements whenever such measurements cannot be embedded in RFRAMEs.
+Measurement Report Phase (MRP): A phase in which participating ERDEVs exchange ranging measurements and related service information, whenever such measurements and service information cannot be embedded in RFRAMEs.

-Ranging Control Udpate Phase (RCUP): A phase in which the controller sends RCUM.
-This phase is at the end of Ranging Round(s), if present.
+Ranging Control Update Phase (RCUP): A phase in which the controller sends RCUM.
+If present, this phase shall be at the end of Ranging Round(s).

 Ranging Interval Update Phase (RIUP): A phase in which the controller sends RIUM.

 In a Ranging Round, SS-TWR or DS-TWR can be used for ranging and localization as described in 6.9.8.4 to 6.9.8.8, or one way ranging (OWR) may be used as described in Applications of IEEE Std 802.15.4 [B3].
-As shown in Figure 13, each Ranging Round may be comprised of a RCP, a RP, and a MRP.
+As shown in Figure 13, each Ranging Round may be comprised of an RCP, an RP, and an MRP.
 In practice, it may be possible to merge some phases.
 For example, RCP and RIP may be merged into a single phase when the Controller and the Initiator are the same device.
+The MRP may be used to convey ranging-related service information via dedicated IEs.
+For example, ERDEV supports the transfer of sensitive information pertaining to a higher layer in conjunction with ranging.
+In such secure transaction scenarios, the next higher layer can interface between the radio and a secure element used in validating the transaction via Secure Service IE (SS IE) as described in 7.4.4.56.

 Figure 13—Phases of a Ranging Round

-When Schedule Mode field value is zero in the ARC IE, contention-based ranging is enabled.
-The first slot index and the last slot index for each phase are specified in RCPS IE described in 7.4.4.42.
+When the Schedule Mode field in the ARC IE is zero, contention-based ranging is enabled.
+The first slot index and the last slot index for each phase are specified in the RCPS IE described in 7.4.4.42.
 The RCPS IE provides the slot indices for different phases in a Ranging Round.
-Without specifying phases for different device types via RCPS IE, ERDEVs can also contend for all remaining slots of a Ranging Round(s) configured by the RCM.
-If the Schedule Mode field value in the ARC IE is one, the time-scheduled ranging is enabled, and the Ranging Scheduling (RS) Table field in ARC IE can be used to specify the slot allocation for the ERDEVs.
+Without specifying phases for different device types via RCPS IE, ERDEVs can also contend for all remaining slots of a Ranging Round configured by the RCM.
+If the Schedule Mode field in the ARC IE is set to one, then time-scheduled ranging is enabled.
+In this case, the slot allocation for the ERDEVs is specified either using the RDM IE (7.4.4.X1), or it can be specified by the next higher layer.

-In Figure 14, the timing diagrams for seven example cases of ranging procedures are presented.
+In Figure 14, the timing diagrams for different example cases of ranging procedures are presented.
 In each case, the RCM determines the type of ranging that is used.

 Figure 14—Example timing diagrams for seven different multi-device ranging use cases

-For ranging with HRP UWB PHY, RFRAMES without PHR and payload may be used.
-These are SP3 format packets, see 16.2.
+RFRAMES without PHR and payload may be used for ranging with HRP UWB PHY.
+These RFRAMES are SP3 format packets as shown in 16.2.
 The round structure of SP3 ranging is shown in Figure 15.
-In addition to the RCP and the RP, the controller may request certain information, e.g., AOA, reply time, or round trip time measurements, from the controlees participating in the ranging exchange.
-The controller may send its request in-band as part of the RCM, e.g., using SP3 Ranging Request Reports (SRRR) IE (7.4.4.55) or this may be coordinated through some out-of-band mechanism.
+In addition to the RCP and the RP, the Controller may request additional information, (e.g., AOA, reply time, or round trip time measurements) from the Controlees participating in the ranging exchange.
+The Controller may send its request either in-band as part of the RCM, (e.g., using SP3 Ranging Request Reports (SRRR) IE (7.4.4.55)) or this may be coordinated through an out-of-band mechanism.